PRIVACY NOTICE

 Your right of access – You have the right to ask us for copies of your personal information.

 Your right to rectification – You have the right to ask us to rectify personal information you think is inaccurate.
-You also have the right to ask us to complete information you think is incomplete.
+You also have the right to ask us to provide information you think is incomplete.

 Your right to erasure – You have the right to ask us to erase your personal information in certain circumstances.

-Your right to restriction of processing – You have the right to ask us to restrict the processing of your personal information in certain circumstances.
+Your right to restrict processing – You have the right to ask us to restrict the processing of your personal information in certain circumstances.

 Your right to object to processing – You have the right to object to the processing of your personal information in certain circumstances.